St. Stephen's Anglican Church (Ottawa): St. Stephen's Anglican Church, Britannia

-To celebrate the 50th anniversary of the church in June 1936, the preacher at the morning service was Ven.
+To celebrate the 50th anniversary of the church in June 1936, the preacher at the morning service was the Ven.
 Archdeacon Snowdon, who, as a young Curate, was one of the first to hold these services which took place in the open or under the shelter of a verandah according to the weather.
-The preacher at the evening service was Col. the Rev, R.H.
+The preacher at the evening service was Col. the Rev. R.H.
 Steacy.
 C M.G., who was in charge of the parish in 1909.
 A birthday tea was held; the cake was cut by Mrs. George Perley.
 A parochial evening reception was held for invitees who were identified with the activities and interests of the church during the fifty years.
-The chairman was Rev C. 0.
-Hepburn and the guest speaker Mrs. George Black, MP.
+The chairman was the Rev C. O. Hepburn and the guest speaker Mrs. George Black, MP.

 An honour roll was unveiled and dedicated at a service in June 1943, lists names of parishioners in the armed forces during World War II including Dennis Foy, who was killed in action.

 On May 8, 1951, the St Stephen's Men's Association of St Stephen's Anglican Church Britannia held a dinner at Ye Old Forge, then owned by Mr. and Mrs. William Winthrop.
 The turkey dinner was provided by the ladies of St Stephen's Guild.
-After the former rector, Rev. W. B. Morgan spoke; the Rev. K. R, Cowan, then rector of the parish, announced that the transfer had been completed and the deed received for the new church property recently acquired for the site of the new St Stephen's Church, situated on the southwest corner of Main street (now Britannia) and Cameron avenue in Britannia, one block south of the train tracks.
+After the former rector, the Rev. W. B. Morgan spoke; the Rev. K. R, Cowan, then rector of the parish, announced that the transfer had been completed and the deed received for the new church property recently acquired for the site of the new St Stephen's Church, situated on the southwest corner of Main street (now Britannia) and Cameron avenue in Britannia, one block south of the train tracks.
 Mr. Haughton made many suggestions regarding the future of the church in Britannia.
 Pesker Dee a Clark of Christ Church Cathedral, was introduced by G. Orval Skuce and gave a short address on "People".

 Mayor Charlotte Whitton was St Stephen's Honoured Guest at the fall tea and bazaar on November 22, 1952.
 She gave a short address on the need for church work in all spheres of life.
 In 1952 the decision was taken to create a separate parish due to the growth of the Britannia area.
 A number of sites were considered before a final choice of the current Watson Street site was made.